murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/Tomb of Annihilation/Lore.md

 ### The Flaming Fist
 The Flaming Fist are a band of mercenaries that was hired by Port Nyanzaru in the Amnian Independence War, 11 years ago.
 In return they got a base in Fort Beluaran.
 Additionally, they lay a claim to all treasures found in the jungle.
 If you want to hunt for treasure in the jungle, you need a charter from the Flaming Fist and share part of the loot, or they will (forcefully) take everything.

 There is currently a detachment of the Flaming Fist stationed in/near **Mezro**.
+They patrol the waters and have their base in the North West area of the city.

+### The Children of the Crocodile
+A cult devoted to a/the Psychic Crocodile has gathered in Mezro.
+Its followers are from all walks of life across the land, and they have been summoned to the Crocodile through visions.
+They're led by **Emberon Coalskuttle**.
+They have received visions that there is a new God coming to the realms.

 ### Individuals of Note
 ##### Hew Hackinstone